Why this comparison matters

 - Pick Deuce if you primarily play padel (and maybe tennis), you want a free starting point with optional IAP, and you like the structured "Player Development" view.

-- Pick Tally if you play multiple racquet sports, you want the on-device AI Coach's Report after matches, and you prefer one-time pricing for scoring with an optional Pro tier.
+- Pick Tally if you play multiple racquet sports, you want the on-device AI Coach's Report after matches, and you like free scoring with an optional Pro tier for the AI.

 Both apps respect the watch-first principle, which is the important part.
 The choice is about scope and what shape of post-match insight fits how you want to improve.